QPLheriotwatt/QPLheriotwatt/_pages/phd-openings.md

 We wish to recruit motivated students to join our group from April 2025.
 Applicants should have, or expect to obtain a 1st Class Honours degree in a relevant numerate discipline, for example Physics, Electrical and Electronic Engineering, or Materials Science.

 These PhD projects (mostly experimental) offer a rare opportunity to gain a wide spectrum of experience with semiconductor device design, nano-fabrication, nano-optics, laser spectroscopy, cryogenics, electron spin resonance, machine learning and sophisticated electronics.
 The research is multi-disciplinary, involving condensed-matter physics, quantum optics, materials science, and quantum information processing.
 We offer a world-class laboratory and a strong network of international collaborators.
-Please send inquiry emails to [Prof. Brian Gerardot](mailto:b.d.gerardot'at'hw.ac.uk), [Prof Cristian Bonato](mailto:c.bonato'at'hw.ac.uk), [Dr Margherita Mazzera](mailto:m.mazzera'at'hw.ac.uk), [Dr Mauro Brotons-Gisbert](mailto:m.brotons_i_gisbert'at'hw.ac.uk), [Dr Christiaan Bekker](mailto:c.bekker'at'hw.ac.uk) or [Dr Samer Kurdi](mailto:s.kurdi'at'hw.ac.uk).
+Please send inquiry emails to [Prof. Brian Gerardot](mailto:b.d.gerardot'at'hw.ac.uk), [Prof Cristian Bonato](mailto:c.bonato'at'hw.ac.uk), [Prof Margherita Mazzera](mailto:m.mazzera'at'hw.ac.uk), [Dr Mauro Brotons-Gisbert](mailto:m.brotons_i_gisbert'at'hw.ac.uk), [Dr Christiaan Bekker](mailto:c.bekker'at'hw.ac.uk) or [Dr Samer Kurdi](mailto:s.kurdi'at'hw.ac.uk).

 ## Project 1: Autonomous assembly of 2D moiré materials with quantum-level homogeneity